chenboran/firesight-wiki-clone/op-QRDecode.md

 #### Results

+The output of the stage is an array of qr code center coordinates and decoded text.
+If the qr code is not decoded (or not present in the image), both the coordinates default to -1.

 Running the following command
 <pre>firesight -p json/qrDecode.json -i 600px-QR_Code_Damaged.jpg -o qr-damaged-result.jpg</pre>
 on an <a href=https://en.wikipedia.org/wiki/File:QR_Code_Damaged.jpg>image</a> taken from Wikipedia yields the following results: